eriksjolund/podman-exit-status-docs/README.md

 __Example:__

-Specify a container command that cannot be invoked. (_/etc_ is a directory and not an executable).
+Specify a container command that cannot be invoked.
+The argument `/etc` is a directory and not an executable.
 ```
 $ podman run alpine /etc
 Error: crun: open executable: Operation not permitted: OCI permission denied